Author Hewitt Tomlin is the CEO and co-founder of TeamBuildr

 D1 Training does not try to be everything for everyone - but it does believe that strength training is for everyone.
 Youth athletes, to pro athletes, to working parents attend D1 facilities for training that includes squatting, sprinting, and jumping.
 In other words, everyone comes for athletic performance training regardless of their fitness goal.

-- “Leverage our vendors and tools” One of the core values of D1 Training is to “Make a smart play” which CEO Will Bartholomew specified an example of as being curious and resourceful when it comes to using the tools and vendors made available to franchisees via corporate partnerships.
+One of the core values of D1 Training is to “Make a smart play” which CEO Will Bartholomew exampled as being curious and resourceful when it comes to using the tools and vendors made available to franchisees via corporate partnerships.

 A great example right now is the AI craze.
 While I don’t have any opinions on it yet, the current plan of action is to stay curious and open-minded about the AI tools that will inevitably come and go.
 I plan to make a smart play when I see the opportunity.

-- “Passion means suffering for something” Keynote speaker Tim Tebow epitomizes passion.
-So there is no surprise he made sure to speak on it during his keynote address and he made a point to note that the Latin root meaning of passion is “to suffer or endure.”
+Keynote speaker Tim Tebow epitomizes passion, so there is no surprise he made sure to speak on it during his keynote address.
+And he made a point to note that the Latin root meaning of passion is “to suffer or endure.”

 To be passionate about something will not mean that every day will be easy or exciting.
 It more likely means there will be some pain to endure as you pursue your passion.
 The tasks will become mundane, the nights can be long and the challenges can be frequent.
 However, the willingness to suffer for the mission of your business is a positive signal that you are willing to endure to experience something meaningful.

-- “Value needs to exceed the price now and forever” Regarding pricing and value, D1’s business team (the team tasked with coaching franchisees through growing their business) explained the keen difference in providing upfront value vs. delivering consistent value in the long run.
+Regarding pricing and value, D1’s business team (the team tasked with coaching franchisees on growing their business) explained the keen difference in providing upfront value vs. delivering consistent value.

 For example, discounting a membership or package will create short-term value for a customer - an effective tool for getting people in the door.
 However, discounts alone cannot lead to long-term loyalty.
 Rather, the value should be considered something that can consistently be delivered in surplus.
 D1’s interpretation of this is how members are greeted by the staff each time they walk into the facility.
 Creating an environment of positivity, high energy, care, focus, and attention can potentially make an hour at D1 the best moment of the member’s day.

-- "Iron Sharpens Iron’ isn’t comfortable.”
-A popular slogan amongst D1 and training facilities around the country, the process of forging and hardening iron is not sunshine and rainbows.
+A popular slogan within D1, the process of forging and hardening iron is not all sunshine and rainbows.
 It requires heat, pressure, and consistency.
 Translating that into real life, this process requires challenging the individual and holding them to standards that are communicated between both parties.
 As Tebow said, “It’s not pillows sharpen pillows.”
 It’s going to be uncomfortable.

-- “Your character is responsible for your success or failure” The limiting factor in your business’s progress is often a limitation in your character.
-There was a lot of talk about the D1 values and the D1 way that was specific to how they want you to operate within your franchise.
-But zooming out, all of the things within the D1 way are just high-level personality traits of a successful person.
-If your business is suffering, oftentimes you’re going to have to confront your shortcomings first.
+The limiting factor in your business’s progress is often a limitation in your character.
+There was a lot of talk about the D1 values and the "D1 way" that specificies how to operate a franchise.
+But zooming out, many of the things detailed in the "D1 way" are general personality traits of a successful person.
+If your business is suffering, oftentimes you are going to have to confront your shortcomings first.

-- Vendors are a great source of connections I am now 13 years into owning and operating TeamBuildr and few coaches are more connected than a reputable vendor.
-At the D1 Franchisee Summit, I met quite a few vendors who have virtually no synergy with TeamBuildr; however, our presence at the D1 Summit was confirmation of our reputability and I made several great connections to vendors who have large networks of coaches and organizations that I aspire to work with.
+Now 13 years into owning and operating TeamBuildr, I would say few coaches are more connected than a reputable vendor is.
+At the D1 Franchisee Summit, I met quite a few companies who have virtually no synergy with TeamBuildr; however, our presence at the D1 Summit was confirmation of our shared reputability, and I was able to make several great connections with people who have large networks of coaches and organizations that I aspire to work with.
 Maybe networking in person is not dead after all?

-- “Can you keep going?”
 Will B. shares a profound experience with his collegiate strength coach at Univ. of Tennessee where the coach asks him a few weeks into his freshman year, “I see you’re showing up early, leaving late, and working hard - can you keep going?”

 No Comments Yet